 Become your own captain aboard ‘The Spirit of the Cape’ – a 56ft Aicon fly-bridge luxury motor yacht which is privately owned by The Cape Grace and is only available for hotel guests.
 You can design your own route, or take a cruise on the hotel’s recommendation and visit Hout Bay or Cape Point.
 Enjoy sunset drinks while on board – it’s the best view taking in the whole of Cape Town.

 For thrill chasers, take a hike up Table Mountain.
 What goes up must come down – so why not abseil down?
-From 112m off Table Mountain, you can bounce you way back down to the ground.
+From 112m off Table Mountain, you can bounce your way back down to the ground.
 1000m above sea level you’ll be rewarded with unprecedented views over Cape Town.
 Or if abseiling is too innocent for you, then take a leap off of Bloukrans Bridge – the highest commercial jump site in the world.
 At only 216m you’ll be fine, it’ll be a breeze.

 A shark tale

 Now it’s time to escape to Grootbos Private Nature Reserve for your last three days.
 This stunning eco-friendly collection of lodges is the perfect place to soak up that South African atmosphere.
-This relaxing and breath taking place overlooks Walker Bay and is surrounded by indigenous Fynbos (shrubs) and forest clad hills.
+This relaxing and breathtaking place overlooks Walker Bay and is surrounded by indigenous Fynbos (shrubs) and forest-clad hills.

 This is a mecca for the animal lover and it doesn’t disappoint.
 Explore the bush by 4×4, horse or casually by foot.
 Walker Bay is a mecca for whale watching and they can even be spotted from the land or by plane, soaring over the Atlantic Ocean.
 And if you want to take the plunge into the deep blue in seek of an adrenaline rush, then maybe take a swim with the Great Whites (yes – we mean shark).